allenporter/home-assistant-datasets/datasets/assist/README.md

 ```

 Or using a `custom_components` directory in the local directory if you have multiple
-custom components you want to evaluate:
+custom components you want to evaluate.
+This means you will need to sym link
+all of the custom components into that directory:

 ```bash
 $ export PYTHONPATH="${PYTHONPATH}:${PWD}"